ABO47/Quests-and-Stuff/README.md

 - Add text, images, items, blocks, and entity previews on the main canvas and quest details canvas
 - Fluid picker mode for icons, item Requirement/Reward cards, and recipe cards
 - Add recipe cards to the canvas from item, tag, fluid, or inventory-stack picks
-- Move, resize, rotate, and multi-select canvas elements
+- Move, resize, rotate, and multi-select canvas elements, with shift+click range selection and ctrl+click toggle selection
 - Move, resize, and rotate gizmos for entity and block models
 - Copy, paste, undo, and redo for quest and canvas edits
 - Grid, snapping, center guides, and other editor tools